 Tides along the Gulf Coast are deceptively annoying.
 The tidal range only varies from around 1 to 3 feet along the length of Florida and doesn’t exceed 2 feet past there.
 The annoyance comes with the variability of the tides themselves.
 There are large sections of mixed tides along the Florida Gulf Coast with two unequal high tides and two unequal low tides each day.

 As you approach the panhandle, these mixed tides become more semidiurnal with two highs and two lows.
 Further, along the panhandle, those semidiurnal tides then transition into diurnal tides.

 Scoping Out the Intracoastal

 If you are considering a long journey along the Intracoastal waterway, you might want to explore the route by land first.
 The ICW tracks the shoreline pretty closely, so some people have driven and even walked along the length of it.
 Because of the commercial significance of the route, it is usually well maintained, and there is plenty of information online about bridge schedules or other navigational issues.

 As is usually the case, it is best if you can talk to an experienced captain who has recently navigated the ICW.
 The bigger your boat is, the more important this becomes.
 Minimum clearance heights, bridge names, and channel depths can seemingly change overnight.
-This is especially true around Florida, where development never stops, and construction is a secret government past time.
+This is especially true around Florida, where urban development never ceases.

 The Intracoastal offers the kind of adventure that every boater dreams of.
 There are convenient refueling points, long stretches of uninterrupted nature, waterfront properties, fine cruising speeds, and well-maintained routes.
 With a decent boat and some prior experience on the water, you can take to the Intracoastal and see for yourself just what it has to offer.